How To Test For A Gas Leak

 Most gas suppliers install an odorant like ethyl mercaptan as a safety mechanism.
 This gas allows you to identify any gas leakage in your home.
 Generally, this gas has a foul smell similar to rotten cabbage or rotten eggs.
 So, if you notice any nasty smell coming from your gas pipe, immediately call an expert and evacuate your place.

 Although gas is colourless in nature, it can still form white clouds and mist if exposed to a confined space for a long time.
 You will also notice dust swirling and floating in the air.
-This indicates that a gas leak has occurred, and immediate action is needed.
+This indicates that a natural gas leak has occurred, and immediate action is needed.

 Also, these devices are incredibly convenient since they are lightweight and easy to install.